 The Best Tourist Locations in Goa

-Goa’s is one of those lands that are best known for their multitude of beaches.
+Goa’s is one of those lands that are best known for its multitude of beaches.
 This is one of the best places to visit in Goa.
 There’s something to offer to everyone, starting from resorts that give one everything they need to small but enjoyable huts that trance parties to restfulness.
 The beach in Goa that you would like depends on what kind of experience you want.
 Want water sports?
 Head over to Bags.
 Want to hang out with the hippies.
 Try Arambol.
 Looking for some isolation?
 Agonda or Patnem might the beach you are looking for.

 If a single market does not satisfy the shopping desires of one’s heart, you can head over to one of the many nearby markets and bazaars, such as the chic Saturday Night Market and beautiful Mackie’s Night Bazaar, as both of these can be found in the Arpora Bay area.
 These bazaars have many things to offer, such as exotic music stemming from the wildest parts of India to some of the finest delicacies of Indian cuisine.

 Latin Quarter and Portuguese Mansions

 Source : theculturetrip.com

 The capital city, Panjim, is a very exciting place to visit and is especially famed for its Fontainhas district.
 Being beautiful and significant enough to be declared a UNESCO World Heritage Site (way back in 1984), the beautiful location’s name stems from the exceedingly beautiful fountain which one can find at the very foot of the hill.
 One thinks that they have traveled back in time, as they walk past whole neighborhoods of quaint and ancient Portuguese homes, which are now owned by the descendants of the Portuguese settlers in Goa.
 Streets that wind along charmingly and art galleries hosting work by both legendary and rookie artists make this district absolutely irresistible.